Hank Mizell: 1970s

 In 1971, a Dutch bootleg compilation album, Rock n' Roll, Vol. 1, reissued "Jungle Rock", erroneously credited to Jim Bobo.
 The song came to the attention of Charly Records in the UK, who had scored hits with re-issued songs by American performers like The Shangri-Las.
 Charly then re-released "Jungle Rock" in March 1976, and it duly made Number 3 in the UK Singles Chart, and Number 1 in the Dutch charts.
 Mizell was 52 years old when he finally made it into pop's history books.
-When the record was played on BBC TV's flagship pop music show Top of the Pops in April 1976, host Tony Blackburn announced they could not find Mizell, and so the dance group Pan's People dressed in khaki blouses, shorts and pith helmets, danced along to the record with several extras in animal costumes representing the animals mentioned in the song (e.g., "a chimp and a monkey doing the Suzy-Q")..
+When the record was played on BBC TV's flagship pop music show Top of the Pops in April 1976, host Tony Blackburn announced they could not find Mizell, and so the dance group Pan's People dressed in khaki blouses, shorts and pith helmets, danced along to the record with several extras in animal costumes representing the animals mentioned in the song (e.g., "a chimp and a monkey doing the Suzy-Q").
+It is considered to be one of Pan's People's classic performances.